shivammathur/setup-php/README.md

 ### Force Update

-- PHP versions which are pre-installed on the GitHub Actions runner are not updated to their latest patch release by default.
+- Pre-installed PHP versions on the GitHub Actions runner are not updated to their latest patch release by default.
 - You can specify the `update` environment variable to `true` to force update to the latest release.

 ```yaml